-Thus, the chimeric protein was tested in ELISA experiments as diagnostic antigen (Fig. 4), and results showed that all sera from PB and MB leprosy patients identified the antigen, which presented also high reaction against samples from MB contacts, being also identified by half of sera from PB contacts (Fig. 4A).
-The chimeric M1 protein showed satisfactory result when samples from patients presenting cross-reactive diseases were evaluated in the experiments (Fig. 4B), suggesting also good specificity as diagnostic antigen.
-The OD values of each serum sample was used in the patients´ groups to evaluate the diagnostic efficacy of M1 protein, and results showed that the protein presented sensitivity and specificity of both 100% when leprosy patients sera and healthy subjects were compared, 100% and 92.0%, respectively, when samples from patients with cross-reactive diseases were evaluated, and 100% and 65.3%, respectively, when sera from disease contactants were evaluated in the assays (Table 1).
+When testing the chimeric antigen M1 in ELISA (Fig. 4), all sera from PB and MB leprosy patients reacted significantly with the protein.
+In addition, all sera from MB contacts, and approximately half the sera from PB contacts reacted with the chimera protein in ELISA (Fig. 4A).
+The chimeric M1 protein showed satisfactory result when tested with sera from patients with potentially cross-reactive diseases, such as leishmania infection (VL, TL), Chagas disease, malaria, tuberculosis, histyoplasmosis and aspergillosis (Fig. 4B.
+The OD values for each serum sample was used in the patients´ groups to evaluate the diagnostic efficacy of M1 protein (Table 1).
+The chimera protein had sensitivity (Se) and specificity (Sp) both of 100% when leprosy patients were compared with healthy subjects, Se of 100% and Sp of 92.0% when comparing leprosy with the cross- diseases, and Se = 100% and Sp = 65.3% when comparing sera from the leprosy patients with their contacts (Table 1).

 4. Discussion

-The diagnosis of leprosy is almost entirely reliant on clinical examination, although this type of procedure is not simple and requires clinicians with expertise.
-As a consequence, in several cases, patients receive late or incorrect treatment [37,38].
-In this context, improvements in the diagnosis of disease are necessary, and standardized laboratory tests could help to solve this problem [39].
-Regarding the serological diagnosis, Mycobacterium antigens have been tested with such purpose, but the variable sensitivity and/or specificity of the tests have been found, indicating that the identification of more refined antigens will be required [20,24,40].
-In this study, we developed a new recombinant chimeric protein and tested it for the diagnosis of leprosy.
-Although preliminary, the data obtained here indicate high sensitivity and specificity of this recombinant protein to diagnose both PB and MB leprosy cases, as well as we showed low cross-reactivity of the protein against sera from patients developing other infectious diseases.
+The diagnosis of leprosy is almost entirely reliant on clinical examination, although this not simple and requires clinicians with expertise.
+Consequently, many patients may receive late or incorrect treatment [37,38].
+In this context, improvements in disease diagnosis are necessary, and standardized laboratory tests could help to solve this problem [39].
+Mycobacterium antigens have been tested for serological diagnosis, with variable sensitivity and/or specificity, suggesting that more refined antigens would be required [20,24,40].
+In the current study, we developed a new recombinant chimeric protein for serological diagnosis of leprosy.
+Although preliminary, our data demonstrated high sensitivity and specificity of this recombinant protein to diagnose both PB and MB leprosy cases, with concomitant low cross-reactivity with sera from patients developing other infectious diseases.